Ross Woods, 2015, '22

 Your language needs to be precise and your writing needs to show that you have firmly understood:

-You also are required to critique (i.e. assess) the range of opinion beliefs.
+You also are required to critique (i.e. assess) the range of opinions and beliefs.
 To do so, you will need to identify the influences that affected the main writers and movements and write a suitable critique.
 Be careful to be fair, balanced, and firmly justified.
 Remember that “critique” can also mean identifying strengths and well as finding fault.

 Finish the paper with a conclusion and bibliography.
 These should be quite brief and should not take long to write if you have done well so far.
 Then go through and edit your paper into its final form.
 All sources, whether using direct or indirect quotes, must be referenced according to the guidelines.